 And how can these technologies be used to gain an advantage in political campaigns?
 Let’s take a look.

 Political campaigns must collect and analyze a lot of data to reach their goals.
-It requires understanding the different data solutions available and knowing which ones suit their specific needs.
+It requires understanding the available data solutions and knowing which ones suit their needs.

 We will discuss the difference between a database, data warehouse, and data lake and why each is important for political campaigns.